simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 **Note:** This script should work for most, if not all, systems without issue.
 While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensively, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.
 It is your responsibility to review and test the script before running it.

 ## Introduction:
-Windows 10 is an invasive and insecure operating system out of the box.
+Windows 10 and Windows 11 are invasive and insecure operating system out of the box.
 Organizations like [PrivacyTools.io](https://PrivacyTools.io), [Microsoft](https://microsoft.com), [Cyber.mil](https://public.cyber.mil), the [Department of Defense](https://dod.gov), and the [National Security Agency](https://www.nsa.gov/) have recommended configuration changes to lockdown, harden, and secure the operating system.
 These changes cover a wide range of mitigations including blocking telemetry, macros, removing bloatware, and preventing many digital and physical attacks on a system.
 This script aims to automate the configurations recommended by those organizations.

 ## Notes: